Where to Find Proofreading Jobs as a New Proofreader

 Can I be a proofreader from home?

 Yes, you can be a proofreader from home.
-In fact, most proofreaders do their job remotely.
+Most proofreaders do their job remotely.
 Thanks to the digital methods now available to mark up texts, many proofreading jobs that previously took place in offices can now be done from the comfort of your home.

 I published a post about whether proofreaders can work remotely if you’d like to read more about this.